piskvorky/gensim/docs/src/dist_lsi.rst

     2010-09-01 10:13:21,246 : INFO : topic #9(78.150): film(0.556), directorial(0.007), directed(0.104), remake(0.007), cassavetes(0.001), theatrically(0.003), ebert(0.004), projectionist(0.001), starring(0.046), films(0.427), ..., 분류(-0.036), kategória(-0.044), kategori(-0.175), categoría(-0.057), kategoria(-0.056)

-In serial mode, creating the LSI model of Wikipedia with this one-pass algorithm takes about 8.5h on my laptop (OS X, dual-core 2.53GHz, 4GB RAM with `libVec`).
+In serial mode, creating the LSI model of Wikipedia with this **one-pass algorithm** takes about 8.5h on my laptop (OS X, dual-core 2.53GHz, 4GB RAM with `libVec`).
 In distributed mode with six workers (Linux, dual-core Xeons of 2Ghz, 4GB RAM with `ATLAS`), the wallclock time taken drops to 2 hours and 23 minutes.

+Remember that `gensim` also contains a fast **two-pass algorithm**, which runs in 2.5h even on a single computer.
+See :doc:`wiki` for more info.